What is Ve’ahavta’s Jewish and Aboriginal Initiative?

 How can I learn more about Indigenous culture and history in Canada?

 Indigenous culture is incredibly diverse and rich.
 Ve’ahavta has identified numerous web based and print resources which can offer a pathway to learning more about indigenous cultures in Canada.
-Click here to view the resources.
+For more information, please refer to these resources.